NIWS slider

 Rohit Sharma 4 Nov 2020

-One of the biggest scams that strikes hard to India in 1992 by Harshad Mehta AKA “Big Bull” of India.
+One of the biggest scams that struck India hard in 1992 by Harshad Mehta, AKA Big Bull&rdquo of India.
 Harshad Mehta was born in a middle-class Jain family of Gujrat in 1954 and spent his childhood in Mumbai.
-He completed his Bachelor’s in commerce from Lajpatrai College in Mumbai.
-Harshad tried his luck in many jobs like a diamond, accountant, etc.he found his major fortune in the Indian stock market only.
-Mr. Mehta started his career after graduation as a salesman in the New India Assurance Company (NIACL).
-After a few years of hustle and after not getting the geek he showed his interest in the share market and joined a brokerage firm B.Ambalal & Sons where he worked as a jobber for the broker P. D. Shukla.
-As time passes people start recognizing him as Amitabh Bachan of the Stock market.
+He completed his bachelor's in commerce from Lajpatrai College in Mumbai.
+Harshad tried his luck in many jobs like a diamond, accountant, etc. he found his major fortune in the Indian stock market only.
+After graduation, Mr. Mehta started his career as a salesman at the New India Assurance Company (NIACL).
+After a few years of hustle and not getting the geek, he showed his interest in the share market and joined a brokerage firm, B.Ambalal & Sons, where he worked as a jobber for the broker, P. D. Shukla.
+People start recognizing him as Amitabh Bachan of the Stock market as time passes.
 In 1984, Harshad Mehta started his brokerage firm and named it Growmore Research and Asset Management.

 Now the question is where the scam started?

-This was all the tricks MR. Mehta was using it to boost the market and people started calling him the “Big Bull” of Dalal Street, this all kept on going for a long time until Sucheta Dalal showed her interest in it.
+This was all the tricks MR. Mehta was using it to boost the market, and people started calling him the Big Bull of Dalal Street; this all continued until Sucheta Dalal showed her interest in it.

-One late night under custody in Thane prison MR. Harshad Mehta.
+One late night under custody in Thane prison, MR. Harshad Mehta.
 He complained of chest pain and was admitted to the Thane Civil Hospital.
 He died with the following pain, at the age of 47, on 31st December 2001, he left behind the biggest scam of the Indian finance history.

 Apply for Franchisee